mrpg/otree-class/README.md

 1. Roles
 1. WaitPages
 1. **PROJECT**: Dictator game
-1. **BREAKOUT**: Build a "Rock-Paper-Scissors" game — simultaneous choices, a WaitPage, and a results page
+1. **PROJECT**: Ultimatum game
 1. Rounds
 1. **PROJECT**: Repeated prisoner’s dilemma
 1. Paying for one or all rounds
 1. `participant.vars`, shortcuts
+1. **BREAKOUT**: Build a "Rock-Paper-Scissors" game — simultaneous choices, a WaitPage, and a results page

 ### Thursday (June 4)